-Short Description of Assignments, Expectations and Grading Criteria

-[a), b), c)] Exams will be characterized by open-ended questions, where you'll be asked to summarize and interconnect some concepts of the program, including articles and your personal point of view.
-A clear and complete reply with good examples form real world are the requirement for a good performance in the exams as well as to become familiar with the subjects and tools we'll use in class, a proper Marketing language and Marketing Frameworks.
+Short Description of Assignments, Expectations & Grading Criteria [a), b), c)] Exams will be characterized by open-ended questions, where you'll be asked to summarize and interconnect some concepts of the program, including articles and your personal point of view.
+A clear and complete reply with good examples from the real world is the requirement for a good performance in the exams as well as to become familiar with the subjects and tools we'll use in class, a proper Marketing language and Marketing Frameworks.
+Grading Criteria: